Competitive Sequential Screening: Model

 \begin{as}[Regularity] ~ \begin{enumerate} \item The density $g$ is log-concave. \item The density $f$ is log-concave and symmetric. \end{enumerate} \end{as}

 Some of our results still hold if \cref{as:regularity} is weakened; we will comment on this throughout the paper.
 Log-concavity ensures that each firm's best response is determined by local optimality conditions.
 Many standard distributions have log-concave densities, including uniform, normal, exponential, logistic, gamma, and chi-squared distributions \citep[Table 1, p.~455]{BagnoliBergstrom2005}. \cref{as:regularity} imposes symmetry on the distribution of the taste shock, but not on the distribution of the consumer's type.
-Thus, the two firms can be ex-ante asymmetric.
+Thus, the two firms can be asymmetric.

-\paragraph{Contracting} A \emph{contract} (with firm $i$) is a pair $(p_i, s_i)$, which specifies that the consumer pays the fee $s_i$ to firm $i$ in the first period for the right (but not the obligation) to purchase product $i$ at price $p_i$ in the second period.
+\paragraph{Contracting} A \emph{contract} (with firm $i$) is a pair $(p_i, s_i)$, which specifies that the consumer pays the subscription fee $s_i$ to firm $i$ in the first period for the right (but not the obligation) to purchase product $i$ at price $p_i$ in the second period.
 In the language of option contracts, $p_i$ is the \emph{strike price}.
 This class of contracts includes two important special cases.
-If $p_i = 0$, then the consumer receives the product in the second period at no additional cost; this is an ``inclusive'' or ``prepaid'' plan.
-If $s_i = 0$, then the consumer pays only if he receives the product; this is a ``spot price.''
-With a suitable re-interpretation, our model can capture repeated consumption; see \cref{sec:discussion}.
+If $p_i = 0$, then the consumer receives the product in the second period at no additional cost; this can be interpreted as an advance purchase or an inclusive plan.
+If $s_i = 0$, then the consumer pays only if he receives the product; this is a spot price.
+Our model can be re-interpreted to capture repeated consumption; see \cref{sec:discussion}.

 Each firm offers a menu of contracts for the consumer to choose from.
 This menu is represented by a subscription schedule.
 Formally, a \emph{subscription schedule} for firm $i$ is a lower semicontinuous function